kevinolega/callcentertrainingtips/_posts/2019-07-27-fake-savings.md

 I bought an iPhone from Quezon City.
 It was so cheap and high capacity.
 I was trapped by the 64 gig capacity.

  I live in Parañaque.
 And the whole trip to Quezon City costs me Php 300.
 And since I spent six hours on the commute because I hit rush hour.
 I spent an extra 900 for the trip.
 The phone was broken and I didn't realize this until much later.
 The phone heated up and drained faster.
 I took it to the repair shop in Raon.
-Which is the cheapest place to get things repaired.
+Which is the cheapest place to get things repaired?
 Parts.
 The repair guy tried to fix it.
 Charged me 4k.
 But the fix was temporary.
 I went back three times.
 Until I finally gave up.

 Breakdown: